 A Scheme of Delegation is in place which sets out the responsibilities of the Trust Board and the Local Governing Committees.
-This scheme was reviewed during the year with input from the Executive Board, Trustees, Members and Chairs of Local Governing Committees.
-The scheme has been relaunched alongside a rebranding of the vision and values of the Trust.
+This scheme was reviewed in the prior year with input from the Executive Board, Trustees, Members and Chairs of Local Governing Committees.
+The scheme was relaunched alongside a rebranding of the vision and values of the Trust.